Bachelor of Science (BS) in Management of Cyber and Information Technology

 - 82% of our graduates have a job or enter graduate school 90 days after commencement

-The bachelor of science in management of cyber and information technology (BSMCIT) degree is a total of 120 credits, which covers business foundations, business administration, information technology, technical electives, mathematics and sciences, English and social science courses, and is completely online.
+The bachelor of science in management of cyber and information technology (BSMCIT) degree is a total of 120 credits, which covers business foundations, business administration, information technology, technical electives, mathematics and sciences, English and social science courses.
+The last two years of the program is completely online.

 Tuition & Fees